MechanicalRock/mechanicalrock.github.io/_posts/2021-02-01-coalesce-dbt-summary.markdown

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/zFBfV-25dS4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-In brief, this presentation focuses on finding the hallowed nexus - of Effective Data Communication - between
+In brief, this presentation focuses on finding the hallowed nexus of Effective Data Communication between

 1. Engineering Practice
 1. Stakeholder Involvement
 1. Company Discoverability (of data)

-Despite being a shorter presentation, this one was not short of insights - I took away some great reminders
+Despite being a shorter presentation, it was not short of insights - I took away some great reminders

-* Taxonomy of terms - speaking the same language - acts as an essential foundation for common understanding across disparate teams
+* Embracing Taxonomy - *"speaking the same language"* - acts as an essential foundation for common understanding across disparate teams
 * Ensuring your stakeholder group can adequately critique your assumptions
 * Data teams should seek to remove themselves as an intermediary in discussions around data